|Date of incident:

-I woke up to the sound of Israeli soldiers trying to break down the front door.
+I woke up to the sound of Israeli soldiers trying to break down our front door.
 It was around 2.15 a.m.
-My father got up to open the door but when he got there the soldiers were already inside the house.
-I went to where the soldiers were and I heard them ask my father about me telling him they had come to arrest me because I was accused of throwing stones at Route 60.
+My father got up to open the door but when he got there the soldiers were already inside our home.
+I went to where the soldiers were and I heard them telling my father they had come to arrest me for throwing stones at Route 60.

-The soldiers told my father they wanted to interrogate me at Etzion police station.
-The soldiers gave my father a document with details about my arrest and asked him to sign it (the father lost the document).
-Then they asked me to get dressed and immediately took me outside the house where they tied my hands to the front with three plastic ties: one on each wrist and one connecting the two.
+The soldiers told my father I would be interrogated at the police station in Etzion settlement.
+The soldiers gave my father a document with details about my arrest and asked him to sign it.
+Then they told me to get dressed and took me outside where they tied my hands to the front with three plastic ties: one on each wrist and one connecting the two.
 The ties were not painful.

 The soldiers walked me for about 15 minutes towards Route 60 where a troop carrier was waiting.
 They made me stand by the carrier for about 10 minutes before I was put in the back of the carrier and made to sit on the floor.
 Inside the carrier I was blindfolded.